bramley/phplist-plugin-statistics/README.md

 ## Version history ##

     version     Description
-    2.1.10+20170418 Ensure date is always displayed on Campaigns tab 2.1.9+20170304  Use core phplist help dialog
+    2.1.11+20170510 On Opened tab use correct caption for first vew 2.1.10+20170418 Ensure date is always displayed on Campaigns tab 2.1.9+20170304  Use core phplist help dialog
     2.1.8+20160604  Revise translations